IIIF/registry/README.md

 # IIIF Registry
 This is the basis of the IIIF Registry of Activity streams.
 This project aims to give access to a large amount of IIIF resources and provide a way to keep up to date with changes.
 The Activity Streams format is defined in the [Change Discovery Specification](https://iiif.io/api/discovery/0.4/).

-We welcome additions to the registry and additions can be made using the following process:
+We welcome additions to the registry and they can be made using the following process:

   1. Create branch for your addition
   2. Create a directory for your institution.
 This should be a short name without spaces or punctuation